FEDS: Serial Burglar Makes Bogus Calls To Divert Police Before Multiple NJ Drug Store Break-Ins

 They got a huge assist from Palisades Interstate Parkway police, who called them after stopping Gynegrowski on an unrelated matter and having their suspicions aroused, a law enforcement source with direct knowledge of the investigation said.

-Gynegrowski also made things easier when he apparently panicked during one of the calls, giving an officer on the other end of the line his real first and middle names, the veteran investigator said.
+Gynegrowski also made things easier when he apparently panicked during one of the calls, giving an officer on the other end of the line his actual first and middle names, the investigator said.

 One thing Gynegrowski did vary were the ruses, authorities told Daily Voice.